Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Collagen is naturally found in bone broths, meats with connective tissues, and fish with skin.

-What foods promote the natural production of collagen?
+Which foods promote the natural production of collagen?

 Bone broths, lean meats, fish, and eggs can be easily incorporated into daily recipes to increase collagen intake.